Parish Giving Scheme expands throughout the Church of England

 March 2021: Online giving is now live!

-From December 2020 to March 2021, we worked closely with five dioceses – Hereford, Leeds, Liverpool, Oxford and St Edmundsbury & Ipswich – to introduce donors to the new online method of giving, before making it available to all 3,300 parishes across our 30 member dioceses.
+From December 2020 to March 2021, we worked closely with five dioceses – Hereford, Leeds, Liverpool, Oxford and St Edmundsbury & Ipswich – to introduce givers to the new online method of giving, before making it available to all 3,300 parishes across our 30 member dioceses.

 Our new online service has already seen more than 1,200 register their online accounts and over 1000 people have set up a new regular gift online.
 Together, that’s almost £60,000 per month of giving online, supporting the ministry of local parishes.

-We’re delighted to now roll out this new method of giving for all new donors.
+We’re delighted to now roll out this new method of giving for all new givers.
 It’s really easy to do, right here on www.parishgiving.org.uk.
 Simply find your church and click on ‘Give Now’, register for an online account and set up your regular gift.

 We’d like to thank everyone who has been involved in helping and supporting the development of PGS digital services and look forward to updating you as we rollout more features over the coming months.